What is the trend for ionization energy across a period i...

 Ionization energy generally increases from left to right across a period.
 Ionization energy is the energy required to remove an electron from a neutral atom, and as you move from left to right, the atomic size decreases, making it harder to remove an electron, and thus, the ionization energy increases.

-Which of the following ions is a pollutant in drinking water even in trace amounts? ...
+Which of the following produces relatively few ions in solution? ...